-If you want to make a true change in your life, and reshape your academic path and career, studying in Finland is the way to go.
-The experiences you will go through here will, without a doubt, be the most memorable in your life.
+If you want to make a true change in your life, and reshape your academic path and career, studying in Europe is the way to go.
+The experiences will, without a doubt, be the most memorable in your life.
 Don’t believe us?
-Ask anyone who has ever gone to study abroad, either for a full degree or an exchange.
+Ask anyone who has ever gone to study abroad, either for a full degree or a summer school.

 While many countries in the world are worth exploring and traveling, Finland is, on top of that, one of the best places for studying and personal growth.
 Finnish education emphasizes equity, which is explicitly mentioned in the national core curriculum.
 To reach equity, Finnish schools make sure that all students have equal opportunities to schools with the same quality.
-There is no ranking among schools in Finland.
-Students go to schools that are closest to their home and when they get older, they choose the university based on their interest of studies and preference of the city.
+There are no rankings among schools in Finland.
+Students go to the school that is closest to their home and when they get older, they choose the university based on their interest of studies and preference of the city.
 (Further reading: Finnish Education in a Nutshell)

 Finnish education also focuses on learning for oneself, problem solving, and self-development.
 Finnish schools, starting from early childhood education, are preparing their young learners not only for the world, but for the learners themselves to live a life that is meaningful to them.
 Each child has his/her own individual plan as they grow up.
 Schools are not a place that celebrates competition.
 Instead, schools are a nurturing and warm space that builds each unique individual into the best version of themselves.
 Unlike many other countries that measure students as a young age, there is no national evaluation during basic education.
 (Further reading: Why Finland has the best schools)